NICHD-BSPC/intro-rnaseq-hpc/lessons/11_multiQC.md

 </p>

 Generally speaking, in a good library, we expect over 60% of reads to be mapped to exons for mouse or human organisms.
 For other organisms, the percentage depends on how well the genome is annotated.

+## Assignment

+Examine the MultiQC report and make the following observations: